 How it works?

-- Initially we calculate a Gaussian kernel
+• Initially we must calculate a Gaussian kernel

 Bonus Tip